Abhinava Vidyalaya, Pune

 Abhinava Vidyalaya English Medium School, or Abhinava, is a private, co-educational day school located in Erandwane in Pune, India.
 The institution is a part of the Adarsh Shikshan Mandali.
-Adarsh Shikshan Mandali (ASM) was founded in 1943 by Krishnaji Bhaskar Virkar alias Tatyasaheb Virkar.
-Adarsha Shikshan Mandali has school named Abhinav Vidyalaya for Marathi medium as well.
+Adarsh Shikshan Mandali (ASM) was founded in 1943 by Krishnaji Bhaskar Virkar alias Tatya Virkar.
+Adarsha Shikshan Mandali has a school named Abhinav Vidyalaya for Marathi medium as well.
 Krishnaji Bhaskar Virkar was the first Maharashtrian in Pune to start an English Medium School.
 He is also renowned for his English into Marathi and Marathi into English dictionaries.

 About

 The school caters to pupils from kindergarten up to class 10 and the medium of instruction is the English language.
-The school is affiliated to the Maharashtra State Board, Pune, which conducts the SSC Examinations at the close of class 10.
+The school is affiliated with the Maharashtra State Board, Pune, which conducts the SSC examinations at the end of class 10.
 The school is divided into three sections viz. pre-primary, primary and secondary.

 The high school is a permanently non-aided, government-recognised school, run by Adarsha Shikshan Mandali.
 It was founded by Tatyasaheb Veerkar in 1972.
 The school runs in two sessions.
 The strength of the school is 716 students.

 The pre-primary and high schools are located in two different buildings off Karve Road.
 The primary school is located off Paud Road.